ism-dme/lm-vs/documentation/structure.md

 ## Later Editions

 Most examples from later editions (i.e.  `1756`) are based on an example from `1756`, as documented in the later edition's JSON file.
 Any example which is based on a `1756` example is generally encoded within the `1756` base file.
+Differences between examples in different editions are encoded as readings within a `\choice`.
+If emendations are present within readings the are also encoded as annotations within that construct -- and in the rare case of the same emendation being present in multiple readings they will have to be encoded in each reading.

 The single exception to this rule are “new” examples that are not based on any previous example.
 These are encoded in their own file within the “new”